 The Zero-Budget rule involves allocating all of your income to your expenses until nothing is left… zero!
 Complete your budget spreadsheet one month in advance, and assign all of your income to the different categories.
 This method gives you more freedom as it doesn’t impose specific percentages.
 However, it does make it easier to slip on your savings.
 So be mindful to assign a realistic yet significant portion of your income to that category.

 Bonus budget tips

 Life is messy, and so are our expenses.
 Emergencies and other unexpected situations can easily lead our budget astray.
-To help you steer clear of spending more than you earn, here are a four bonus budgeting tips:
+To help you steer clear of spending more than you earn, here are four bonus tips on how to budget:

 1. Avoid credit cards to pay for things